kg2407/git-demo/README.md

 ## Ipsum Below

-Added some text here to test and demo the update file and commit on Github
+Added some text here to test and demo the update file and commit on Github.

+Adding some more text for showing the demo of the shortcut